Kingfishers Class

 Encouraged

-We would love to see the children using Spelling Shed, Mathletics and Numbots regularly to support their learning.
-Activities will be set each week and achievements will be recognised in our Friday celebration assemblies.
+We would love to see the children using Spelling Shed, Numbots and Lexia (for those who have it) regularly to support their learning.
+Activities will be set each week, where required, and achievements will be recognised in our Friday celebration assemblies.

 Science